 I don't normally review art books in Emerald City, and with good reason.
 I got chucked out of art lessons in school as soon as the curriculum regulations permitted my teachers to do so.
-If anything my drawing is actually worse than my singing, which will give some of you an inkling as to just how bad it is.
-Then again, there are people out there who think that I have no place reviewing fiction either, and Alan Clark was very encouraging when I expressed doubts about my suitability to comment on his work.
-He seems very happy for anyone to approach his work, regardless of artistic talent.
+If

 That becomes obvious very quickly from looking at the book.
 The Paint in My Blood is a retrospective of Clark's work and contains a wealth of images produced by him over the years.
 But it also contains short written sections by Clark in which he talks about his philosophy of art and explains some of the techniques he uses.
 He talks openly about the difficulties of working to spec when producing a book cover.
 And the hardcover edition even includes a CD with short films of Clark at work explaining what he does.